MISA-SCD/misa-scd/README.txt

 make clean
 make

-To run, such as Bulk_Implantation_Cascade, use the following commands:
+To run, such as Bulk_CuPrecipitate_Cascade, use the following commands:

-cd ../tests/Bulk_Implantation_Cascade
+cd ../tests/Bulk_CuPrecipitate_Cascade
-mpirun -n 8 ../../src/srscd parameters.txt
+mpirun -n 8 ../../src/misascd parameters.txt

 ******************************************************************************************
 Description of parameters.txt